v1

 Remove resources

-This will also remove any nodes related to this resource in your release flows, please make sure you carefully review the effect this will have on your release flows, if any.
+This will also remove any nodes related to this resource in your release flows, please make sure you carefully review the effect this might have on your release flows.

 Create a release flow